Engine Cranks But Won’t Start

-If your engine cranks but won’t start, the problem is most likely a faulty fuel pump or a crankshaft position sensor.
-It is important to diagnose the problem before you start replacing parts.
+If your engine cranks but refuses to start, the problem is likely a faulty fuel pump or crankshaft position sensor.
+It is important to determine the proper cause before you start replacing parts.
 In this article, we will explain, step by step, the procedures to determine the cause of the problem using strategy-based diagnostics.

 Why does an engine crank but won’t start

-The most common problems that cause engine crank but no start are:
+The most common problems that cause the engine to crank but not start are:

 - Faulty fuel pump